SGM Herbert A. Friedman (Ret.)

 The Army had 10,000 men who could have fought the British on the beaches and perhaps pushed them back into the sea.
 Instead, the majority of them stayed huddled near

 Air Force Commander and junta member Brigadier General Lami Dozo was the least enthusiastic proponent of the

 Falklandswar, but his pilots probably did the best job of all the Argentine services.
 However, many of the attacks were made in dribs and drabs, and if they had made one major assault using all their aircraft they might have broken through the picket line and attacked the British carriers Invincible and Hermes.
 That could have effectively ended the war.
 Admiral Woodward was in dread of such a mass attack all through the war, and even after the surrender of the Argentine troops.
 He could never be sure that the generals would not send one last wave of fighter-bombers to try and destroy the British fleet.
 The Falklands garrison surrendered, not the nation of .
 Since the war was undeclared, there really was no way for them to surrender.
 Argentina

-The war lasted 72 days and claimed the lives of 236 British and 655 Argentine troops.
+The war lasted 72 days and claimed the lives of 255 British and 640 Argentine troops.
+Three Falkland Islanders were also killed.
 The war cost of at least 2 billion dollars.
 It helped revive and reelect Margaret Thatcher.
 In 1990 she would supply the backbone to George Bush and urge him to take military action when

 Iraqinvades .
 At the same time, the ignominious defeat severely discredited the military government and forced the resignation of Leopoldo Galtieri, paving the way for the restoration of democracy in Kuwait .
 Argentina